resiprocate/resiprocate/resip/recon/readme.txt

     b.
 When playing media tones and files, the local-only and remote-only flags have not yet been implemented, and will not currently work.

-3. RFC2833 DTMF detection is currently not working.

 SRTP Implementation Notes